bparanj/crystal/programming/rails/richard-notes.md

 1. **Encouraging**: They often use positive and encouraging language to foster a welcoming environment for contributors.
 2. **Constructive**: Feedback on contributions is usually constructive, focusing on how to improve the contribution rather than just pointing out flaws.
-3. **Clear and Direct**: Maintainers typically use clear and direct language to ensure that their instructions or feedback are easily understood.
+3. **Clear and Direct**: Maintainers  use clear and direct language to ensure that their instructions or feedback are easily understood.
 4. **Respectful and Polite**: Professionalism and respect are key, especially in open source communities, to maintain a healthy collaborative environment.
 5. **Inclusive**: Language that promotes inclusivity and diversity is often preferred to ensure all contributors feel valued.

 These communication styles help in building a positive and productive open-source community.

-Discussions in the Ruby on Rails community typically happen in several key places:
+Discussions in the Ruby on Rails community  happen in several key places:

 1. **GitHub**: The Rails GitHub repository is a primary platform for discussion, especially regarding bug reports, feature requests, and pull requests.
 2. **Rails Forums**: The official Rails forums are a place for broader discussions about the framework.
-3. **Mailing Lists**: Rails has mailing lists for various topics, including core development and usage questions.
+3. **Mailing Lists**: Rails has mailing lists for various topics,  core development and usage questions.
 4. **Stack Overflow**: Many Rails developers use Stack Overflow for asking and answering questions.
 5. **IRC Channels and Slack**: Real-time discussions often occur on IRC channels and in the Rails Slack community.